datastaxdevs/workshop-graphql-netflix/README.md

 ## 5. Retrieving list of values

-✅  **Step 5a:** In GraphQL Playground, not changing tab (second tab: "graphql", yeah) list values from the table with the following query.
+✅  **Step 5a:** In GraphQL Playground, not changing playground tab (stay on the second: "graphql", yeah) list values from the table with the following query.

 ```yaml
 query getAllGenre {